There are many organizations in Connecticut and New York that need your help protecting Long Island Sound!

 Along the CT River, NH, VT, CT, MA–Many of you regularly go out on the Connecticut River or its tributaries to paddle, fish, boat, swim, or hike or bike along it.
 Being part of the Eyes & Ears network means that if you see something unusual, you contact us or a regulatory agency.
 Over the past 2 years, Eyes & Ears volunteers in the Upper Valley have led EPA to identify and properly dispose of a “mystery barrel” on the riverbanks, alerted Fish & Wildlife to assess the cause of dead fish on the shoreline, helped a town stop runoff from their town garage, and much more.
 We will train you to know what to look for and what to do if you see something that doesn’t seem quite right.
 Call 413-772-2020 x204 or email for more information.

 Throughout MA–Volunteers are needed to assist with collecting water samples for a bacteria analysis that is being conducted at 16 locations along the Millers River and Otter River.
 Volunteers especially needed for the lower Millers River.
 For more information, please email Keith.

-If your organization has volunteer opportunities and would like to be added to this list or you have an upcoming event you would like us to list, please contact Larissa at email@example.com or (631) 632-9216.
+If your organization has volunteer opportunities and would like to be added to this list or you have an upcoming event you would like us to list, please contact Amy at firstname.lastname@example.org or (631) 632-9216.

 UPCOMING VOLUNTEER EVENTS